dafny-lang/dafny/docs/VerificationOptimization/VerificationOptimization.md

 ## Inline assertions

 Sometimes, when you know `A` and want to prove `C`, Dafny is unable to make the logical leap directly.
 In these cases, it's often the case that there's some predicate `B` for which Dafny can prove both `A ==> B` and `B ==> C` automatically.
-When that's true, inserting an `assert B` statement in the right place can allow a proof to go through.
+When that's true, inserting an `assert B` statement in the right place can allow verification to go through.

 This example, modified from some code in the `libraries` repository, illustrates the case.
+It shows that if a given binary operator (passed in as a function value) has a left unit value and a right unit value that those two unit values are equal to each other.

 <!-- %check-verify -->
 ```dafny
 ghost predicate IsLeftUnital<T(!new)>(bop: (T, T) -> T, unit: T) {